MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Classifier Training Phase

 \subsection{Classifier synthesis}

-The Viola \& Jones algorithm~\cite{Viola2001} has been used to recognize the car along the path.
-Although the algorithm was originally designed and developed for face detection problem, it can be trained to detect any object~\cite{Xu2017} by using different features types (Haar, HOG, LBP)~\cite{Rosten2006} and training stages.
+The Viola \& Jones algorithm~\cite{Viola2001} was chosen as object detection framework to recognize the car along the path.
+The algorithm was originally designed and developed for face detection problem, but it can be easily trained to detect any object~\cite{Xu2017} by using different features types (e.g., Haar, HOG, LBP)~\cite{Rosten2006} and training stages\footnote{This is common in cascade classifiers where each stage is an ensemble of weak learners, i.e., simple classifiers called decision stumps.}.
+Although even more complicated and performing object detection frameworks (e.g., YOLO~\cite{Redmon2016CVPR, Jiao2019Access}, Fast R-CNN~\cite{Girshick2015ICCV, Jiao2019Access}) are available in the literature, historical reasons motivated this choice: the Viola \& Jones classifier was the first object detection framework in real-time.
+Thus, it is of interest, at least for educational purposes, to have a simulation platform that performs object detection with such a solution.

-For the considered testbed, the Haar features have been used for designing the classifier.
-Although Haar and LBP features are often used to detect faces due to their fine-scale textures while the HOG features are often used to detect objects (e.g., peoples and cars), they resulted more useful for capturing the overall shape of the target (see, Fig.~\ref{fig:detectorComparison}) even if much longer time was needed during the training phase.
+For the considered testbed, the Haar features were used to design the classifier.
+These features along with LBP are often used to detect faces due to their fine-scale textures while HOG features are often employed to detect objects.
+However, the obtained results suggested to choose Haar features which appeared more useful for capturing the overall shape of the target (see, Fig.~\ref{fig:detectorComparison}) even if longer time was needed during the training phase. \Figure[!t]()[width=0.48\textwidth]{pdf/testImages.pdf}{Detection results obtained by using Haar, HOG and LBP feature types.
+The false alarm and true positive rates are $0.001$ and $0.995$, respectively, while the number of training stages is $4$.
+Two different target models are considered: the ``corrected'' and ``uncorrected'' version. }